jemitk/Pacer/README.md

 Checkout the [TODO](https://github.com/jemitk/Pacer/blob/master/TODO.md) file for more specific information.
 ### Contributing

 Feel free to fork and send pull requests.
-At least one of the contributers is probably watching.
+At least one of the contributors is probably watching.